-Therefore, the baseline emission value is derived as 123,793tCO2e using the aforementioned formulae and figures and is found to be acceptable.
+Therefore, the baseline emission value is derived as 53,578 tCO2e using the aforementioned formulae and figures and is found to be acceptable.

-Project emissions:

-As per $\S26$ of the applied methodology "for most renewable energy project activities, project emissions are equal to zero."
-As solar energy is a GHG emission free source of energy for the project activity, project emissions are considered "Zero" for the project activity i.e. PEy = 0.
+Project emissions: As per §26 of the applied methodology "for most renewable energy project activities, project emissions are equal to zero."
+As solar energy is a GHG emission free source of energy for the project activity, project emissions are considered "Zero" for the project activity i.e., PEy = 0.
 The same is in accordance with the applied methodology as well as project design and hence is found to be acceptable.

-Leakage Emissions

-As per $\S29$ of the applied methodology no leakage emissions are estimated for the project activity.
-Leakage emissions are therefore considered "Zero" for the project activity i.e. LEy = 0.
+Leakage Emissions As per §29 of the applied methodology no leakage emissions are estimated for the project activity.
+Leakage emissions are therefore considered "Zero" for the project activity i.e., LEy = 0.
 The same is in accordance with the applied methodology as well as project design and hence is found to be acceptable.

-Emission reductions

-In accordance with §30 of the applied methodology, emission reductions are calculated as follows:

-ERy = BEy - PEy - LEy

-ERy = Emission reductions in year y (t CO2)

-BEy = Baseline Emissions in year y (t CO2)

-PEy =Project emissions in year y (t CO2)

-LEy = Leakage emissions in year y (t CO2)

-Therefore, the annual emission reduction value is derived as 123,793 tCO2e using the aforementioned formulae and figures and is found to be acceptable.
+Emission reductions In accordance with §30 of the applied methodology, emission reductions are calculated as follows: ERy = BEy - PEy - LEy Where: ERy = Emission reductions in year y (t CO 2) BEy = Baseline Emissions in year y (t CO 2) PEy = Project emissions in year y (t CO 2) LEy = Leakage emissions in year y (t CO 2) Therefore, the annual emission reduction value is derived as 53,578 tCO2e using the aforementioned formulae and figures and is found to be acceptable.
 CCIPL verification team confirms that the baseline methodology and the applicable tool(s) have been applied correctly to calculate emission factor, project emissions, baseline emissions, leakage and emission reductions.
 Furthermore, all the data used in the PSF/1/ as well as the ER calculation sheet/2/ is quoted correctly including their source.

-The verification team therefore concludes that all the values used in the PSF are reasonable and the calculations are complete and accurate without any omissions.
-The same is found to be acceptable.
+The verification team therefore concludes that all the values used in the PSF are